 Typhoon Shelter cooking style is said to be originated from Hong Kong.
 As the name goes, typhoon shelters – shelters for fishing boats during typhoons.
-There is a few method of cooking this dish, some deep fry all the ingredient together in one go, some uses steaming method to cook their seafood, crabs, prawn, or maybe chicken wings.
-Well, the main ingredients is pretty straightforward and here is the version I have learnt when I was traveling in Sai Kung, Hong Kong.
+There is a few methods of cooking this dish, some deep fry all the ingredient together in one go, some uses steaming method to cook their seafood, crabs, prawn, or maybe chicken wings.
+Well, the main ingredients are pretty straightforward, and here is the version I have learned when I was traveling in Sai Kung, Hong Kong.

-- Thoroughly wash the prawn and strain off water.
+- Thoroughly wash the prawn and strain off the water.

 - Clean and chop garlic.